RodrighoNS/notifier/README.md

 rails server
 ```

-## Contributing
-Contribution directions go here.

 ## License
-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The engine is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).